How Much Gold Is in a Dental Crown? A Detailed Guide for Dentists in 2026 | Dental Gold Experts

 🔬

 Request a free prepaid kit, ship your crowns and scrap, and receive a full melt-and-assay with a written breakdown of every metal found.
-Written assay report included

 How Much Gold Is in a Dental Crown: What Dentists Should Do With Every Extracted Crown

 • Save every extracted metal restoration.
 Yellow, white, silver, mixed — all of it.
 Don't sort, don't discard based on color, don't throw away PFMs because the porcelain makes them look like ceramic.
 The metal substructure of a PFM can still contain significant precious metal content.
+Dental bridges should be saved too — they often yield more than individual crowns by weight.

 • Use a dedicated collection container.
 A simple labeled jar or zip bag in the operatory is all it takes.
 The workflow requires nothing more than dropping extracted crowns and removed restorations in the same place every time.

 • Batch submissions quarterly or semi-annually.
 There is no minimum quantity — but submitting a larger accumulated batch means one evaluation covers more material efficiently.
-Batching does not reduce per-unit value; each piece is still assessed individually within the melt.
+Batching does not reduce per-unit value; each piece is assessed individually within the melt.

 • Request the free prepaid kit when ready.
 Dental Gold Experts ships a fully insured, prepaid envelope at no cost.
 Pack your collected material, drop it at any USPS location, and the assay process begins on arrival.